Skip to main content

 The main factors include inflammation, difficulty clearing mucus from the lungs, lung infection, and lung damage.

-Each factor can lead to the worsening of the others.
+When choosing a treatment for BE, it is important to work with your doctor to address all factors as each factor can lead to the worsening of the others.
 See how in the diagram below.

 Tap each button for more